Scritto daDigital Social Innovation

 One answer to this question is being proposed in cities across the world via the Fab City initiative, a global effort to make cities more locally productive using new sustainable manufacturing technologies available in city centres and, ultimately, to realise the Fab City Pledge of 50 percent self-sufficiency by 2054.

-Describing the initiative as ‘part project, part network, and part movement’, Tomas Diez, one of Fab City's main instigators, argues that the disconnect between consumption and production is at the heart of our cities’ problems.
+Describing the initiative as ‘part project, part network, and part movement’, Tomas Diez, founder of Fab City, argues that the disconnect between consumption and production is at the heart of our cities’ problems.
 As societies become disconnected from the production of everyday items entirely, we become reliant on importing via supply chains.
 As Tomas puts it, ‘We have externalised the responsibility for sustaining our lives’.

 It isn’t hard to find evidence of this disconnect; the components and labour which combine to create our food, clothes, phones and buildings are sourced from all corners of the world.
 Fab City hopes to reverse this centuries-old trend.
 Citizens are being empowered to reclaim the means of production and manufacturing to create anything in their own cities, from food to prosthetic limbs, using sustainable technology and tools.